AdobeDocs/id-service.en/help/implementation-guides/standard.md

 **Implementation steps** To implement the ID service with DTM:

-1. In the DTM [!DNL Dashboard], click the web property you want to work with.
+1. In the DTM [!UICONTROL Dashboard], click the web property you want to work with.
 1. In the **[!UICONTROL Overview]** tab of your selected web property, click **[!UICONTROL Add a Tool]**.
 1. In the **[!UICONTROL Tool Type]** list, click **[!UICONTROL Experience Cloud Identity Service]**.